ensenso/nxlib-python-interface/README.md

 # NxLib Python Interface

 This package is the Python interface from the [Ensenso](https://www.ensenso.com/) GmbH, to access functionalities of the NxLib via Python.
 With the Interface you can access your installed version of the NxLib from the [EnsensoSDK](https://www.ensenso.com/support/sdk-download/?lang=en) and use it with Python.
+Beware this project is currently in beta phase and some functionalities do not work yet.

 ## Prerequisites